This article was last updated on May 3

 Perhaps the most important step to take in preparing for a possible rise in prices (inflation) is to convert an adjustable rate mortgage to a fixed rate mortgage.
 With rising inflation comes rising interest rates.
 Why?
 The Federal reserve uses monetary policy (i.e. control of interest rates) to combat inflation.
 To lower inflation, they try and make “money” more expensive by raising the prime rate.
 This causes all other rates, like those on home and auto loan rates to rise as well.

 For most of us, our mortgage is far and away the largest monthly bill, and we cannot afford to risk seeing our payments go up by hundreds of dollars a month as adjustable interest rates rise.
-The first step in refinancing an adjustable rate mortgage is to contact your mortgage company.
+The first step in refinancing an adjustable rate mortgage is to go online and find a better rate from the many lenders out there.
 Depending on where you live, refinancing through your existing mortgage company can save you on fees and taxes.
 If you have a home equity line of credit with the same mortgage company, it also will be easier to get the line “resubordinated.”
 Resubordination is just the industry’s term for making sure the line of credit stands behind the primary mortgage in a foreclosure.
 In addition, you may get a slightly better deal with your existing mortgage company, but of course always get several interest rate quotes before making a decision.

 2. Convert home equity lines to loans